bhardwajvarnik/cpp_http_server/README.md

 # cpp-http-server

-A multi-threaded HTTP/1.1 server written from raw POSIX sockets in modern C++17 — no Boost.Asio, no third-party HTTP libraries.
+A multi-threaded HTTP/1.1 server written from raw POSIX sockets in modern C++ — no Boost.Asio, no third-party HTTP libraries.
 It can run as a standalone web server (routing, static files, keep-alive) or as a reverse proxy / load balancer in front of other instances of itself.